 With some downtime at PAX East 2012 I decided to check out the arcade freeplay area.
-The week before PAX, Ryan tweeted about almost nothing but his damn Ms. Pac-Man machine at home and I thought to indulge myself and give it a try.
+The week before PAX, Ryan tweeted about almost nothing but his damn Ms. Pac-Man machine and I thought I'd indulge myself and give it a try.
 See what the fuss was about.

 How could it not?
 It was such a quintessentially Ryan moment.
 Swearing profusely at the machine, giving it the double middle finger by the end, and telling us that he knew he could approach us as a friend once he spotted our member shirts.
 If nothing else, then with my drop into this magnificent pond of love and respect from friends and community members, I can at least give 6 more minutes of Ryan Davis being Ryan Davis.

 I followed Ryan for something around 9 years.
 That's somewhere about half of my waking life.
 I remarked to myself how long I've been following Jeff, Ryan and the rest but it wasn't until Ryan passed away that number somehow took on a different meaning.
 Somehow became hard, concrete, meaningful in way it was only a badge of honor before.
 Those who knew him or of him far less are having a devastated time of things all the same, which only speaks to the quality of person that gave so much of himself for people to enjoy.